 1/4 cup coarsely chopped fresh Italian parsley leaves

-When the eggplant is ready, lightly blot with paper towels to remove excess moisture.
+When the eggplant is ready, lightly blot it with paper towels to remove any excess moisture.
 Heat 6 tablespoons of the olive oil in a large straight-sided skillet or frying pan over medium heat until shimmering.
-Add the eggplant in an even layer and let sit, undisturbed, until it begins to soften, about 5 minutes.
+Add the eggplant in an even layer and let it sit, undisturbed, until it begins to soften, about 5 minutes.
 Stir and continue cooking, stirring occasionally, until the eggplant begins to brown, about 8 minutes more.
 Remove the eggplant to a medium bowl and set aside.

 Add the remaining 2 tablespoons of olive oil to the pan and heat until shimmering.
-Add the reserved bell peppers, onion, and garlic, and generously season with salt and pepper.
+Add the reserved bell peppers, onion, and garlic and season generously with salt and pepper.
 Cook, stirring occasionally, until softened, about 8 to 10 minutes.

 Add the browned eggplant, canned tomatoes, vegetable broth or water, and oregano and stir to combine.
 Bring to a simmer and cook, stirring occasionally, until the sauce has thickened slightly and the vegetables are very soft, about 30 minutes.